 MBM Glossaries: Team Building Skills Definition

-This glossary contains our Team Building Skills definition and a list of terms frequently used in the topic of Team Building Skills.
-For a comprehensive guide to how perfecting team building can help your business progress, check out our free Ultimate Guide to Team Building Skills.
+This glossary contains our Team Building Skills definition and, in particular, a list of terms frequently used in the topic of Team Building Skills.
+Meanwhile, for a comprehensive guide to how perfecting team building can help your business progress, check out our free Ultimate Guide to Team Building Skills.

 An act of evaluating a result of a test or exam.
-This judges the quality or ability of the examinee.
+In particular, this judges the quality or ability of the examinee.

 Having freedom or independence in planning, decision making, and acting.
-An individual with autonomy is able to carry out tasks and decisions without being easily swayed or manipulated by external factors.
+In particular, an individual with autonomy can carry out tasks and decisions without being easily swayed or manipulated by external factors.

 A way one acts in response to other people.
-This could either be negative or positive.
-Certain behaviours may affect other people’s interaction towards each other.
+In particular, this could either be negative or positive.
+Indeed, certain behaviours may affect other people’s interactions with each other.

 Tasks that require critical thinking and team cooperation.
-Individuals may define what is challenging to them differently.
-Variety and understanding areas for opportunities are important aspects to take into consideration when creating challenges for your team.
-On the flip side, understanding your team’s strengths and weaknesses will help in overcoming difficult challenges.
+Usually, individuals may define what is challenging for them differently.
+Indeed, variety and understanding areas for opportunities are important aspects to take into consideration when creating challenges for your team.
+Meanwhile, on the flip side, understanding your team’s strengths and weaknesses will help in overcoming difficult challenges.

 Entrusting a task or position to somebody else.
-Responsible delegation is when the receiver’s skills and available time is taken into consideration to ensure success.
+In particular, responsible delegation is when the receiver’s skills and available time is taken into consideration to ensure success.

 Discontent or unhappiness with the outcomes or the way things are run.

 The chemistry between individuals in a group.
-This includes how they agree or disagree with each other and how they respond to conflict as a team.
+In particular, this includes how they agree or disagree with each other.
+Also, how they respond to conflict as a team.

 The capability to achieve success or progress at an optimal rate.

-Employee’s passion and commitment to the organisation, a very valuable trait that the organisation relies on to achieve growth and success.
+Employee’s passion and commitment to the organisation.
+In fact, it is a very valuable trait that the organisation relies on to achieve growth and success.

-A test that is given to an individual or group to measure certain traits, skills, or even personalities.
+A test that is given to an individual or group to, in particular, measure certain traits, skills, or even personalities.

-Giving an unfair treatment to a person or a group, thus, giving them an unfair advantage over other people who are treated normally.
+Giving an unfair treatment to a person or a group, thus, giving them an unfair advantage over others.

-A person who helps the group with tasks given to them, often they help them understand rules or parts of a test or challenge.
+A person who helps the group with tasks given to them.
+Usually, helping them understand the rules or parts of a test or challenge.

-An excursion that involves taking a group of people to a place that is far away from their usual environment.
+An excursion that involves taking a group of people to a place that is, usually, far away from their usual environment.

-A type of organisational structure that has few to a nonexistent level of management; No hierarchy between the staff and the management.
+A type of organisational structure that has few to a nonexistent level of management.
+In particular, no hierarchy between the staff and the management.

 The employee or employer’s ability to make or meet arrangements in whichever working conditions that affect work productivity.